vladan/aiven-site-checker/README.rst

 Config file
 ===========

+There's an example config file in the top-level dir of the repository, named ``config.yaml`` that you can use as a reference.
+Some explanation on the main sections are listed below.

 Sites
 -----

+.. highlight:: yaml

 You can specify the sites you want checked in the yaml config file.
 They are stored in the ``sites`` key and are represented as a list of objects with